Workers for the Good Lord

 Workers for the Good Lord (Les Savates du bon Dieu) is a 2000 French crime comedy-drama film written and directed by Jean-Claude Brisseau, starring Stanislas Merhar, Raphaële Godin, Emil Abossolo-Mbo, Paulette Dubost and Coralie Revel.
 The film was chosen by Cahiers du Cinéma as one of the 10 best pictures of 2000.

 Plot

 Elodie, tired of her husband Fred's generous ways, endangering the family's finances, dumps him when he gets fired.
 Emotionally devastated, he turns into a modern Robin Hood, robbing a post office to help a beggar, and escapes in a stolen car with Sandrine, who has long had a crush on him.
 They meet Maguette, an African prince turned into a penniless exile.
 Together the three head south.

+Production

+The film was shot in 1998 in the Loire in Saint-Étienne, Montbrison and its surroundings, and in the Drôme department.

 Critical reception

 Lisa Nesselson of Variety described the film as "a radical genre pastiche", "over the top", "extravagantly lensed, socio-romantic experiment" adding, "It's so bad it's good."